TheLartians/modern-wasm-starter/README.md

   // call a member function
   console.log(greeter.greet(greeterModule.LanguageCode.EN));

-  // any created instances will be deleted after the function returns (exception-safe) });
+  // any created instances will be destroyed after the function exists });
 ```